progressdb/ProgressDB/README.md

 ProgressDB is a fast, purpose-built, chat-native database for AI chat threads.
 The project includes a database service, backend SDKs (Node, Python), and frontend SDKs (TypeScript, React).
 This quickstart shows how to run the service locally, install the SDKs, and perform basic operations.

+> **⚠️ ProgressDB is under active development and not yet recommended for production use.**
+> The database is heavily tested and used internally at [Fathom4Sight](https://fathom4sight.com), but breaking changes may occur and some features may be incomplete.
+> If you really want to run it in production, please proceed with caution!

 ## Why ProgressDB?

 ProgressDB is built specifically for chat threads and makes common chat workflows simple and fast: